DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 The ordering of the gradebook is changeable for the following fields:

 * Username (ascending/descending)
-* Line Item Result 1 (ascending/descending)
-* Line Item Result N (ascending/descending)
+* Line Item Result (ascending/descending)

 ##### Score History

-The view presents a table of the following user score attributes for the "Line Items" of the specific tool in the "Context" of an ILIAS repository object:
+The view presents a table of the following user score attributes for the "Line Item" of the specific tool in the "Context" of an ILIAS repository object:

 * Username Presentation (as provided by the ILIAS user component and